-Kettles are traditionally a tea drinker’s game, but gooseneck spouts are uniquely suited for a number of coffee makers, like French presses and pour overs.
+Kettles are usually a tea drinker’s game, but gooseneck spouts are uniquely suited for a number of coffee makers, like French presses and pour overs.
 The spindly stemmed devices frequently appear on the shelves of artisan coffee shops and at barista competitions because they offer precise and measured pouring.
 While the difference may seem slight, a slower, more thorough pour maximizes the flavor in a cup of coffee or tea.

 Today’s gooseneck kettles offer more than a stylish spout, though.
 Many stovetop models are equipped with thermometers so users know when it’s time to brew (typically between 195 and 205 degrees).
 Others are electric and can be programmed to specific temperatures.
 Such variety leads to a range in prices, but our round-up covers everything from budget options to high-end, breaking down what we like (and dislike) about each one.